 When you show symptoms of coronary heart disease, followed by electrocardiogram (ECG) test, you will be suggested for a coronary angiogram.

 Once the blood results confirm low Hemoglobin (Hb), the Doctors try to find the underlying condition.
-It becomes impossible to treat the coronary heart disease as it may lead to blood loss risking the patient’s life.
-Most of us think it is the fatty deposits or blocks in the coronary arteries that cause heart attack.
+It becomes impossible to treat coronary heart disease as it may lead to blood loss risking the patient’s life.
+Most of us think it is the fatty deposits or blocks in the coronary arteries that cause a heart attack.
 Nope!

 We are ignorant of the fact that persistent reduction in Hb in blood also may lead to heart failure.

-The key factors for reduction in Hb may be any one of the factors but not limited to the list:
+The key factors for a reduction in Hb may be any one of the factors but not limited to the list:

 - Iron, folic acid, or vitamin B12 deficiency